Our complaints policy

 - Within three days we will send you a letter acknowledging your complaint and ask you to confirm or explain any details.

 - We will then investigate your complaint.
 This will normally involve Susan Lewis, Complaints Partner, reviewing your matter file and speaking to the member of staff who acted for you.

 - If appropriate we will then invite you to meet Miss Lewis to discuss and hopefully resolve your complaint.
 We would hope to be in a position to meet with you in this way no longer than 14 days after first receiving your complaint.
 If you would prefer not to meet, or if we cannot arrange this within an agreeable timescale, we will write to you setting out our views on the situation and any redress that we feel to be appropriate.

 - Within three days of any meeting we will write to you to confirm what took place and any suggestions that we have agreed with you.

 - At this stage, if you are still not satisfied, please let us know.
 We will then arrange to review our decision.
 We would generally aim to do this within 10 days.
 This will happen in one of the following ways:

 - Susan Lewis will review her own decision.

 - We will arrange for someone in the Firm who has not been involved in your complaint to review it.

-- Lynn Durham, Managing Partner, will review your complaint.
+- Christine Sands, Managing Partner, will review your complaint.